Deep Blue Sea (1999 film): Development

-Deep Blue Sea had a budget of $82 million and represented a test for Harlin, who had not made a commercially successful film since Cliffhanger in 1993.
-Harlin's main goal was to bring the horror genre back to the serious and high-budget production values of films like The Exorcist, Jaws, The Shining, as opposed to the tongue-in-cheek style of subsequent films in the genre.
-Ridley Scott's 1979 film Alien was an influence on the casting process, as Harlin wanted to cast the characters in a way as to make it impossible for the audience to know who was going to die or survive.
-To achieve this, he combined relatively unknown actors who could deliver solid performances and meet the physical demands of the diving and stunts with a star, Academy Award nominee Samuel L. Jackson, who "anchors the whole piece".
-Harlin also forced the studio into hiring rapper LL Cool J because he wanted a character who could bring "a lot of warmth and humor to the film without it being joke-type humor".
+Deep Blue Sea had a budget of $6082 million and represented a test for Renny Harlin, who had not made a commercially successful film since Cliffhanger in 1993.
+Harlin's main goal was to bring the horror genre back to the serious and high-budget production values of films like The Exorcist, Jaws and The Shining, as opposed to the tongue-in-cheek style of subsequent films in the genre.
+Alien was an influence on the casting process, as Harlin wanted to cast the characters in a way as to make it impossible for the audience to know who was going to die or survive.
+To achieve this, he combined relatively unknown actors who could deliver solid performances and meet the physical demands of the diving and stunts with an established star such as Samuel L. Jackson, who "anchors the whole piece".
+Harlin also forced the studio into hiring rapper LL Cool J as Preacher Dudley because he wanted a character who could bring "a lot of warmth and humor to the film" without making outright jokes.